Building a Structure for Safety, Health and Disaster Prevention

-The Brother Group’s Basic Safety and Disaster Prevention Policy stipulates: "‘Safety first’ shall be the cornerstone of all operations.
+The Brother Group's Basic Safety and Disaster Prevention Policy stipulates: "'Safety first' shall be the cornerstone of all operations.
 We shall try to create a comfortable working environment that allows all our associates to feel safe and work in good health.
 Safety culture shall be established at the same time."
-In accordance with this basic policy, the Brother Group continuously works to prevent disasters, injuries, and illnesses among employees and to create a comfortable workplace under the leadership of the Central Safety, Health, and Disaster Prevention Committee, which consists of the heads of the respective facilities of Brother Industries, Ltd. (BIL) and composed of the officers of the respective group facilities in Japan.
+In accordance with this policy, the Brother Group is committed to preventing disasters, injuries, and illnesses among employees and to creating a comfortable workplace under the leadership of the Central Safety, Health, and Disaster Prevention Committee, which is chaired by the safety, health, and disaster prevention officer of Brother Industries, Ltd. (BIL) and composed of the officers of the respective group facilities in Japan.

 Frequency rate of lost-time injuries*1

 - BIL's main facilities in Japan

 To ensure safety and health, BIL annually provides risk prediction training, safety and health education, and so forth based on the plans of the respective facilities.
 The education includes e-learning courses designed for all BIL employees.
 In FY2018, 3,906 employees, which represented more than 93% of the intended participants, took the training.
 BIL also conducts an educational session for new employees every April.
 In FY2019, this session was held with 84 new employees, the full participation of the intended participants.
 For mid-career or newly-hired temporary employees, BIL holds educational sessions once a month.
 The sessions held in FY2018 had 102 employees, involving all of the intended participants.
 Furthermore, BIL delivers programs tailored to those engaged in chemical handling and other special operations.
 In addition, employees who drive company cars are required to receive both permission to drive from the company and traffic safety training.
 Each of the Brother Group facilities outside Japan implements education for new and mid-career employees.